hasura/ndc-nodejs-lambda/README.md

 npm install
 ```

-To run the connector with the required environment environment variables applied, you can run the following command:
+To run the connector with the required environment variables applied, you can run the following command:

 ```bash
 npx dotenv -e .env.local -- npm run watch